Vertical Federated Learning: Concepts, Advances and Challenges: Improving Communication Efficiency

 One-shot Communication alleviates communication overhead by coordinating only once during the entire training procedure.
 All proposed one-shot communication approaches follow a two-step training procedure: (1) All parties extract latent representations from their original data using unsupervised learning; (2) The active party trains the global model using these latent representations.

 Wu et al.~\cite{wu2022practical} proposed FedOnce, in which each party leverages an unsupervised learning method, called NAT (Noise As Targets)~\cite{Piotr2017nat}, to extract latent representations from its local data.
 Then the active party trains the global model using its local features combined with latent representations passed from passive parties.
 AE-VFL~\cite{cha2021implementing} leverages autoencoder to extract latent representations from each party's local data, while CE-VFL~\cite{khan2022communicationefficient} utilizes both Principal Component Analysis (PCA) and autoencoder to conduct the latent representation extraction.

 A trade-off for one-shot methods is that sample-wise representations of original data are permanently passed on to another party.
-Therefore, the privacy risks for revealing these representations need to be carefully evaluated, e.g., through inversion attacks or information theory studies.
+Therefore, the privacy risks for revealing these representations need to be carefully evaluated, e.g., through inversion attacks or information theory studies. {Besides, one-shot methods typically involve computationally expensive unsupervised learning of effective representations.
+Therefore, the trade-off between communication and computation is worth investigating.}